stormasm/nushell-core/README.md

 which is just the core-commands and nothing else...

-With this crate as the basis you can build up crates from here that add additional commands commands.
+With this crate as the basis you can build up crates from here that add additional commands.
 The following crates are a superset of nu-command-core...

 * [nu-command-iox](https://github.com/stormasm/nu-command-iox)